-Throckmorton, a Democrat, was the representative for Texas's 5th congressional district from 1885 to 1887.
+Throckmorton was the representative for Texas’s 5th congressional district and was a Democrat.
+He served from 1885 to 1887.

 From Dec 1875 to Mar 1887, Throckmorton missed 417 of 1,345 roll call votes, which is 31.0%.
 This is on par with the median of 28.4% among the lifetime records of representatives serving in Mar 1887.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1877-Feb 1878||56||5||8.9%||22nd|